 Given the quality of the Commonwealth's research and development sector, it is not surprising that Massachusetts fares better than the national average in homes with computer and internet access.
-According to Census's September 2001 Current Population Survey, Massachusetts ranked 17th in the country for households with access to a computer, 59.0 percent, compared with 56.3 percent nationally.
-Massachusetts ranked 12th for homes with internet access, 54.7 percent, compared to 50.4 percent of homes nationwide.
+According to Census's October 2003 Current Population Survey, 64.2 percent of Massachusetts households had access to a computer, compared to 61.8 percent nationally and 58.1 percent of its households were connected to the internet while the national average was 54.7 percent.